Vertexvis/vertex-web-sdk/README.md

 it can be pushed to the `publish-testing` branch which will automatically start a publish workflow.
 This package can then be found on NPM under the `testing` tag.

-Run `git push -u origin local_branch:publish-testing` to update the branch with your changes and start the workflow.
+Run `git push origin local_branch:publish-testing` to update the branch with your changes and start the workflow.

 ## Semver